Robert Jefferson Hargrove Jr.: Bishop

 During a special convention of the Diocese of Western Louisiana held on March 13, 1989, Hargrove was elected its Coadjutor Bishop.
-He was consecrated as a bishop on July 8, 1989, by Presiding Bishop Edmond L. Browning.
+He was consecrated as a bishop on July 8, 1989, with Presiding Bishop Edmond L. Browning as chief consecrator.
 He succeeded as diocesan bishop on July 7, 1990, and duly installed at St Mark's Cathedral in Shreveport, Louisiana.
 Hargrove retired on November 1, 2001.
 After a lengthily illness, he died on May 19, 2005, at his home in Pineville, Louisiana.